 \\___________________

 Korsholm, Finland.
+Tape to window.

 Image library.
 Ongoing. (following animal tracks) Nida, Lithuania.